rafael-santiago/tulip/doc/MANUAL.md

 In fact this kind of notation is quite old.
 In my formal studies, with my first teacher, I used a book from ``1966`` written by a man called ``Fernando Azevedo``.
 This book was rather known by people here called "seresteiros".
-A kind of bohemians singers which produced a significant collection of popular Brasilian's Songs.
+A kind of bohemians singers which produced a significant collection of popular Brazilian's Songs.
 However, nowadays everyone tends to take it a little bit old fashioned, specially when talking about harmonies.
 Even so I could learned important things related with the basics of the guitar playing from that *papyrus* and even today I use these learnings.